 Arizona State Senate District 28

-After 25 years of being in the classroom every day, she was honored to be named Arizona’s 2016 Teacher of the year.
-Through that experience, she had the opportunity to travel across the state to see first-hand the issues that public schools are facing on a daily basis.
+Christine has dedicated her career to teaching and after 23 years in the classroom, she was honored to be named Arizona’s 2016 Teacher of the Year.
+Through that experience, she had the opportunity to travel the state to see first-hand the issues that public schools face.